 It seems as houses have gotten larger, yards have gotten smaller.
-Don’t let that keep you from entertaining; just get creative.
+Don’t let that keep you from hosting your friends and family.
+Here are a few tips for creative entertaining in small spaces.

 Residential lots haven’t changed in size but houses are growing to maximize every buildable square foot.
 In neighborhoods with zero-lot-line houses and garden-style patio homes, there are minimal side yards and shallow backyards.
 While these modest lots are perfect for busy lifestyles and low maintenance, what do you do when it’s time to entertain?